swaree/eetac-upc-tfe/README.md

 </p>

 ## Disclaimer
-This template is unofficial, i.e., nor EETAC nor UPC have contributed to its development.
-This template is a recreation of the official template available [here](https://eetac.upc.edu/ca/els-estudis/TFE/maqueta-del-tfe), only available in Microsoft Work file format.
+This template is unofficial, i.e., neither EETAC nor UPC have contributed to its development.
+This template is a recreation of the official template available [here](https://eetac.upc.edu/ca/els-estudis/TFE/maqueta-del-tfe), only available in Microsoft Word format.
 All credit goes to the author(s) of the original template.

 ---